Conqueror933/quick-portfolio/pages/kaesekaestchen_page.md

 For an explanation on how the menu works click [here](/pages/menu_page).<br/>
 <br/>
 ### Highlights
-Board.cpp - the mother class for all Kaesekaestchen game modes.
+Board.cpp - the mother class for all Kaesekaestchen game modes.<br/>
+The constructor working out the sizes of various things that can be changed in the options menu.<br/>
 ```c++
 Board::Board(Graphics& gfx, const BoardColors brdclr, const Vec2<int> cellcount, const double borderthicknessratio)
 	: